-Addiction is a primary condition which affects brain reward, motivation, memory, and a particular circuitry.
-The dysregulation of these reward circuits often leads to biological, emotional and psychosocial changes.
+Addiction is a primary condition that affects brain reward, motivation, memory, and particular circuitry.
+These reward circuits’ dysregulation often leads to biological, emotional, and psychosocial changes.

 What is Addiction?

 Addiction is more than a simple behavioral condition.
-It is a condition that affects neurotransmission and function within the reward structure of our brain.
+It is a condition that affects neurotransmission and function within our brain’s reward structure.

 - The inability to consistently abstain from the harmful substance.

 - Behavioral control impairment.

-- Continually increasing craving for the substance or rewarding experiences.
+- Continually increasing craving for a substance or rewarding experiences.

-- Lack of acceptance or recognition of the level of problems and adverse effect results from the addiction.
+- Lack of acceptance or recognition of the level of problems and adverse effects results from the addiction.